Xandery256/Project-Neptune/Design Document.md

 What can the player do with your game world?
 How does s/he interact with it?
 List some examples of interactive objects, items, and locations here.
 Also, in what ways can the player interact with the inhabitants of your game world?

-Training:
+### Training:
-Is there a training level/area built into your game?
+*Is there a training level/area built into your game?
 If so, describe it here.
 If not, how does the player learn the controls and how to play?
-Does the training level also serve to familiarize the player with the game world and his/her PC?
+Does the training level also serve to familiarize the player with the game world and his/her PC?*

+* No tutorial area.
+Just some of the beginning area will be short that won't allow the player to progress until they do it (e.g. crouching through vent to learn crouching with an on-screen prompt that doesn't interrupt gameplay)

 Map/Layout: